sergei-romanenko/spsc/docs/GettingStarted.md

-# Getting Started with SPSC
+# Getting started with SPSC command line application

 **SPSC** stands for _A Small Positive Supercompiler in Scala_.
 In order to use SPSC you need to have Scala installed.
 Download and install Scala from the